cncf/tag-contributor-strategy/CONTRIBUTING.md

 squash them for you.
-- If a member asks you to "rebase" your PR, they're saying that a lot of docs/code has changed, and that you need to update your branch to incorporate the latest changes from master before we can merge your PR.
-You can use whatever you are comfortable with, either merging master into your branch or rebasing your branch on master.
+- If a member asks you to "rebase" your PR, they're saying that a lot of docs/code has changed, and that you need to update your branch to incorporate the latest changes from main before we can merge your PR.
+You can use whatever you are comfortable with, either merging main into your branch or rebasing your branch on main.
 #### Reviewers:
 - We leave pull requests open for at least 48 hours, so that others have the chance to review/comment except in cases of the following: